StefanSchippers/xschem_sky130/xschem_verilog_import/README.md

 ![2](https://user-images.githubusercontent.com/69359491/147863353-ee0a7433-9cd7-4f15-bff4-167062b674a5.png)

-The schematic has been cleaned up by removing power taps, filler cells and power decaps, since these are not used in sim.
+The schematic has been cleaned up by removing power taps, filler cells and power decaps, since these are not used in simulation.
 The cleaned up example is saved in `counter_clean.v`

 You must edit `make_sky130_sch_from_verilog.awk` and change the